select(), pselect()

 (highest valued file descriptor in the sets) + 1

-- NULL, or a pointer to a fd_set object that specifies the descriptors to check for files that are ready for reading.
+NULL, or a pointer to an fd_set object that specifies the file descriptors to watch and see whether they are ready for reading.
+A file descriptor is ready for reading if a read operation will not block (this may include error returns or a file descriptor that is at end-of-file).
 The function replaces the set with the file descriptors that are actually ready for reading.

-- NULL, or a pointer to a fd_set object that specifies the descriptors to check for files that are ready for writing.
+NULL, or a pointer to an fd_set object that specifies the file descriptors to watch and see whether they are ready for writing.
+A file descriptor is ready for writing if a write operation will not block (this includes error returns).
 The function replaces the set with the file descriptors that are actually ready for writing.

-- NULL, or a pointer to a fd_set object that specifies the descriptors to check for files that have an exceptional condition pending.
-The function replaces the set with the file descriptors that actually have an exceptional condition pending.
+NULL, or a pointer to an fd_set object that specifies the file descriptors to watch and see whether they have an exceptional condition pending.
+The function replaces the set with the file descriptors that actually have an exceptional condition pending (if the driver/device define or support any such conditions).

 Library: